-Opportunities for employment exist at alf scholarly levels, in many local, state and national government agencies and in varied industries, The record for employment of cell biologists has been excellent for many years and with the increased interest in biotechnology, employment opportunities look even brighter for the future.
-It is estimated that between 35,000 and 50,000 new jobs in biotechnology will be created during the next five years in the San Francisco area alone, and in the Boston area approximately 20,000 individuals trained in biotechnology will be in demand.
+Opportunities for employment exist at all scholarly levels, in many local, state and national government agencies and in varied industries.
+The record for employment of cell biologists has been excellent for many years and with the increased interest in biotechnology, employment opportunities look even brighter for the future.